 Based on my experience in having represented many families who have gone through difficult child custody circumstances, I believe all of those questions I listed above are relevant to a discussion on this subject.
-The fact is that if a judge is having to make a decision as to what is in the best interests of your child, that judge will have to look to your abilities to successfully parent your child now and into the future.
-The nature of your relationship with your child will also be relevant as well as your past history of successes and difficulties involved in that relationship.
+The fact is that if a judge is having to decide what is in the best interests of your child, that judge will have to look to your abilities to successfully parent your child now and into the future.
+The nature of your relationship with your child will also be relevant as well as your history of successes and difficulties involved in that relationship.

 How your own emotions will play a role in this child custody case